wordofwarning/wordofwarning.org/current/2022-worksahead/index.md

 Our triple bill evening sees a one-man work-in-progress about revolution, hope, and our capacity for change; a macabre film about how we see others; and a lo-fi solo symphony of words and movement.

+#### Ticketing
+Times: Thursday 26 + Friday 27 May 2022, 7pm<br>Duration: a triple bill with intervals, lasting *about* 2¼ hrs<br>Location: <a href="https://contactmcr.com/about-us/your-visit" target="_blank">Contact</a>, Oxford Rd, Manchester, M15 6JA

+Pay What You Decide: available to book via Contact *by the end of April*.

 #### Access
-Times: Thursday 26 + Friday 27 May 2022, 7pm<br>Duration: a triple bill with intervals, lasting *about* 2¼ hrs<br>Location: <a href="https://contactmcr.com/about-us/your-visit" target="_blank">Contact</a>, Oxford Rd, Manchester, M15 6JA<br>Covid measures: taking place in Space 1, we anticipate there will be plenty of room, so please feel free to sit where you feel most comfortable.
-We <a href="https://contactmcr.com/covid-19-faq" target="_blank">encourage</a> audience members to wear masks within Contact unless exempt; please get in touch if you have any queries.
+Age Advisory: 16+ (parental/guardian discretion).<br>Content Warnings: may disturb, please click [here](/warnings) for specific warnings.<br>Features: live + recorded speech, projected visuals, choreographed movement.<br>Covid measures: taking place in Space 1, we anticipate there will be plenty of room, so please feel free to sit where you feel most comfortable.
+We <a href="https://contactmcr.com/covid-19-faq" target="_blank">encourage</a> audience members to wear masks within Contact unless exempt; please get in touch if you have any queries.<br>Queries: please call <a href="https://contactmcr.com/accessibility" target="_blank">Contact</a> on 0161 274 0600 or email <mailto:BoxOffice@contactmcr.com>

-**Ticketing: available to book via Contact *by the end of April* — Pay What You Decide.**

-Age Advisory: 16+ (parental/guardian discretion).<br>Content Warnings: may disturb, please click [here](/warnings) for specific warnings.<br>Features: live + recorded speech, projected visuals, choreographed movement.<br>Queries: please call <a href="https://contactmcr.com/accessibility" target="_blank">Contact</a> on 0161 274 0600 or email <mailto:BoxOffice@contactmcr.com>

 #### Credits
 [Works Ahead](/hab/worksahead) 2022 co-commissioned/co-produced by [hÅb](/hab) + <a href="https://contactmcr.com" target="_blank">Contact</a>.<br>Project Mentor: Peader Kirk